Omar ekes out House primary win over centrist in Minnesota

 Balint is vying to fill the state's lone House seat, which is being vacated by Rep. Peter Welch who is running for Senate and easily secured the Democratic nomination on Tuesday.
 Welch is trying to succeed Sen. Patrick Leahy, the Senate's longest-serving member, who is retiring, creating Vermont's first open Senate seat since 2006, when Sanders succeeded Jim Jeffords.

-Gray is a former staffer for Welch and has been backed by Leahy and former Vermont Gov. Howard Dean – but it wasn’t enough.
-Balint's win means the state’s congressional politics are poised to shift to the left and more closely adhere to Sanders’ progressive values.
+Balint defeated Lt.
+Gov. Molly Gray, an ex-staffer for Welch and has been backed by Leahy and former Vermont Gov. Howard Dean.
 In November, she'll face Liam Madden, a Marine Corps veteran from Bellows Falls who secured the Republican nomination.

 Associated Press writers Doug Glass and Trisha Ahmed in Minneapolis, Scott Bauer in Madison, Wis., and Wilson Ring in Montpelier, Vt., contributed to this report.